 TSS Earnslaw with MoaTours

-Another highlight of our 9 day Southern Beauty South Island tour and our 7 day Doubtful Sound & West Coast Odyssey tour, we make the stunning journey across Lake Wakatipu on the Earnslaw to Walter Peak for a high country barbeque dinner before heading back to Queenstown to enjoy the fireworks.
+Another highlight of our 9 day Southern Beauty South Island tour and our 7 day Doubtful Sound & West Coast Odyssey tour, we make the stunning journey across Lake Wakatipu on the Earnslaw to Walter Peak for a taste of the high country before heading back to Queenstown.